Hiring On Campus Student Employees (Work-Study & Department Funded)

 • Be sure to click the “Work-Study” box if applicable.
 Only students eligible for Work-Study will be able to see your posting if you click this box.
 If you are hiring out of your own department budget, do not click “Work-Study.”

-• If hiring work-study, you will be prompted to include necessary documents for the applicant to submit.
+• You will be prompted to include necessary documents for the applicant to submit.
 We recommend you link to the standard Work Study Application.
 (Please keep in mind when requesting necessary documents that many students that are looking for on-campus employment likely DO NOT have a resume or cover letter and are not prepared to write one at this point in their career.)

 • For other specific questions on job postings, see Handshake help page here.